Oakland · March 2026 briefing

 911 calls / yr~600K

 OPD migrated to NIBRS reporting in 2021; pre-2021 records use a different taxonomy and are excluded from the analysis window.
-Up to 90 days of post-month processing means recent months may be incomplete.
+CrimeWatch metadata cites a 90-day post-month processing window, but in practice ~92% of incidents land in the feed within 30 days — the briefing uses a 30-day settle buffer.
+The most recent reported month may show a small undercount.

 Interactive map